Outline of JNEA

 Role/position Name Affiliation

-Chair, Public Relations Committee Jukai Maeda Tokyo Ariake University of Medical and Health Sciences
+External Relations Jukai Maeda Tokyo Ariake University of Medical and Health Sciences

 Auditor Hifumi Aoyama Senri Kinran University